 There are several ways that the Rutgers University community (students, staff, faculty and alumni) can participate in the 25th Annual Rites of Passage Ceremony.
 Community members can audition to be a speaker/performer or volunteer to staff the event to ensure a successful and spirited experience for our 2017 graduates.
 Please see below for available participation opportunities.

 One of the most exciting components of the Rites of Passage Ceremony are the student performances and entertainment, enjoyed by our hundreds of guests!
 We’re looking for performing artists (singers, dancers and spoken word poets) who are interested in sharing their craft with the 2017 graduating class.
-One student performer will be selected.

 The Rites of Passage Ceremony is a signature program in the Black and Latino community at Rutgers and has existed for 25 years because our community participates, lends support and is invested in the planning/execution process.
 See HERE to sign up to volunteer on the day of Rites of Passage!